matthewj301/site-stalker/README.md

    - Twilio information you saved above including the Twilio-generated phone number
    - Your phone number
    - check_interval, which is the amount of time between checking if a site has changed in seconds
    - Be careful of setting this too low, a site may block your IP if you make too many of the same requests in a period of time
+   - other fields relating to enabling or disabling certain features or honing in on apts by zipcode instead of city

 ### Running The Project
 1. On the commandline in the site-stalker directory, run the following command: podman build -t sitestalker-prod . && podman run --name sitestalker --rm --net=host sitestalker-prod:latest